-With scents of rosemary, lavender, sage, cedar leaves, eucalyptus, this Nest candle will provide plenty of stress-relief and relaxation.
+With scents of Moroccan amber, sweet patchouli, heliotrope, and bergamot, this Nest candle will provide plenty of stress-relief and relaxation.
 It has a 100-hour burn time, so it will last whoever you give this time a while.

 The White Company makes such elegant products, and this candle is no different.
-The refreshing scent of fresh dew, white florals, and jasmine will make any space feel clean and homey.
+The refreshing scent of cinnamon, clove, and orange will make any space feel extra cozy.

 $20 to $50

 The $20 to $50 price point is a great place to be if you know you're exchanging gifts with someone but aren't exactly sure how extravagant or simple said gifts will be.
 You won't feel too bad if you bought a $40 candle for someone who got you a $25 coffee table book.
 And vice versa.